 Every lesson should have its own lesson goals.
 These should be set by you – the learner.
 The best driving lessons are now using Client-Centered-Learning.
 This way you are in control of your learning and can set the pace to suit you and work on what you want to focus on.

 3- Scale your progress

 You should always know how well you are doing and how much more you have to learn to meet your goals.
 To do this your driving instructor should use the scaling process.
-This is simple, you are just asked how you scale your progress on a topic. for example “out of 10 (10 being the best) how do you rate you reserve park?”
-Your instructor can then have a discussion on what you need to do to make it higher and you can then plan to cover it then or at a later date.
+This is simple, you are just asked how you scale your progress on a topic. for example “out of 10 (10 being the best) how do you rate your reverse park?”
+Your instructor can then have a discussion on what you need to do to make it higher and you can plan to cover it then or at a later date.

 4- Agreed practice

 When you are practising a topic, you should always know exactly what is expected of you and how much input you are having from your instructor.
-Too much input means you won’t learn to drive as quick, too little and it can cause you to make lots of errors and feel uncomfortable.
+Too much input means you won’t learn to drive as quickly, too little and it can cause you to make lots of errors and feel uncomfortable.

 5- Self Reflection logs

 To completely understand and be in control of your learning, you must be able to reflect on your performance, know what you are doing well and what you need to improve.
 This is most effective by filling in a “reflective log” at the end of the lesson.
-Its just 3 simple questions and can be completed in a few minutes.
+It’s just 3 simple questions and can be completed in a few minutes.

 To help you learn faster and to keep the learning going while between lessons, ask your driving instructor for any recommendations on what you can do between lessons.
-You may find things like watching youtube clips, researching topics, reading andy handouts that are given to you or even just visualising changing gears can have a massive benefit between driving lessons.
+You may find things like watching youtube clips, researching topics, reading handouts that are given to you or even just visualising changing gears can have a massive benefit between driving lessons.